-PURPOSE: Create a greeting card that lights up.
+PURPOSE: Create a greeting card or name plate that lights up.

 Step 1: DOCUMENTATION

 Document and share your process and final object by taking photographs and/or videos with your phone.
 Be sure not to include any faces.
 Email or text Indiana University Researchers at email@example.com.
 We may post these on our Facebook page – STEM Education Research Group at IUB (@IUBSTEMeducation).

 Step 2: BEFORE GETTING STARTED

 You need to be knowledgeable of how to build a simple circuit.
 Take a look at the pictures on the following cards and consider the question(s) with each picture.

 KIT-CHAT: Describe the circuit.
 What do you notice?